Spencer Strider

 Spencer Robert Strider (born October 28, 1998) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
-He played college baseball for the Clemson Tigers, and was drafted by the Atlanta Braves in the fourth round of the 2020 Major League Baseball Draft.
+He played college baseball for the Clemson Tigers, and was drafted by the Braves in the fourth round of the 2020 MLB draft.
 He made his MLB debut in 2021.

-Amateur career
+Strider was an MLB All-Star in 2023, and led MLB in wins and strikeouts for the season.

+Early life

-Strider attended the Christian Academy of Knoxville in Knoxville, Tennessee.
-He was drafted by the Cleveland Indians in the 35th round of the 2017 Major League Baseball draft, but did not sign and played college baseball at Clemson University for the Clemson Tigers.
+Strider grew up a Cleveland Indians fan in Knoxville, Tennessee, and attended the Christian Academy of Knoxville.
+As an underclassman, he initially committed to play college baseball at Ohio.
+He was drafted by the Cleveland Indians in the 35th round of the 2017 Major League Baseball draft, but decided to attend college and did not sign.

+College career

+Strider decided to play college baseball at Clemson, with the Clemson Tigers.

+In his freshman year at Clemson, he posted 5–2 record with a 4.76 earned run average (ERA) and tallied 70 total strikeouts over 51 innings pitched.
 In 2018, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
-Strider missed the 2019 season after suffering a torn UCL which required Tommy John surgery.
-He returned from the injury in 2020 and was drafted by the Atlanta Braves in the fourth round of the 2020 Major League Baseball Draft and signed.
+Strider missed the 2019 season after suffering a torn ulnar collateral ligament in his elbow, which required Tommy John surgery.

 Professional career

+Draft and minor leagues

+He returned from the injury in 2020 and was drafted by the Atlanta Braves with the 126th pick in the fourth round of the 2020 Major League Baseball Draft and signed.

-Strider split his professional debut of 2021 between the Augusta GreenJackets, the Rome Braves, the Mississippi Braves, and the Gwinnett Stripers.
-Between the four stops he posted a 3–7 record with a 2.64 ERA and 153 strikeouts over 94 innings.
+Strider split his professional debut of 2021 between the Augusta GreenJackets (A), the Rome Braves (High-A), the Mississippi Braves (AA), and the Gwinnett Stripers (AAA).
+Between the four stops he posted a 3–7 record with a 3.64 ERA and 153 strikeouts over 94 innings.

+Atlanta Braves (2021–present)

+2021

 On October 1, 2021, Strider was selected to the Atlanta active roster.
 He made his major league debut that night, pitching one inning of relief against the New York Mets.
 Strider earned his first career win on the final day of the season, again facing the Mets in relief.
 The Braves finished with an 88–73 record, clinching the NL East, and eventually won the 2021 World Series, giving the Braves their first title since 1995.